Chemistry

 "Salt"

 Chlorine generators use sodium chloride (salt) and electrolysis to create a new molecule called sodium dichloride (chlorine).
 This process creates a gas (sodium hydroxide).
 This gas raises the PH.
 This rise in PH is what damages pool equipment and materials in and around the pool.
 A salt pool needs weekly attention with specific regard to PH in order to safeguard your investment.
-The cells themselves often fail within months of installation.
+The cells themselves can fail within months of installation.
 They cost app $1,000.00 before labor.
 Is it worth it?
-Thats a question ultimately for each of us to opine individually.
+That's a question ultimately for each of us to opine individually.
 The salt certainly makes the water soft and more enjoyable but the cell cost and PH management are variables to consider.
+The salt cell will need to be cleaned every three months (quarterly) and is an additional expense.

 "Calcium"

 There’s usually very little in our tap so it’s usually a must on a new pool.
 This is typical for our water from North, South, to East Texas.
 If you travel to West Texas, Arizona, or New Mexico they rarely add calcium.
 Their water is very hard and it makes sense if you only imagine the desert environment they are in.
 They rarely use Cal-Hypo in the West because of their hard water.
 Our water is usually a bit on the low side.
 Water has a demand for calcium (200 - 400 PPM) that will quench its thirst one way or another.
 It will draw it right out of your plaster if its too low.
 Soft water causes plaster to get soft.
 Then it's easily chipped and damaged.
 Exact same thing as the bones in our body.
 Calcium is also drawn straight through the grout in your tile, through your gunite, and from the earth around the pool.
 This is called "efflorescence".
-In the event of a warranty claim to your builder their 1st question to you will be "Do you have your chemistry logs?".
-White build up will naturally occur on all exposed veneer but high or low calcium will accelerate it.
-I am finding pools with perfect chemistry laden with calcium on the tile.
-It is going to happen.
-Especially on raised spas with 1" x 1" tiles and beneath water features on raised beam.
-It also seems to grow very thickly between the beam (at 0.00" grade elevation with the dirt behind the pool) and tile line.
-This is the base level of the pool equal in elevation to the ground and most plausible theory to "efflorescence".
-The water is pulling calcium right through the grout, then through the porous gunite, and into the tile of the pool.
-Copy and paste that word into a google search for a fun rabbit hole dive.
-"Efflorescence".
-The following links are the most informative and trusted.
+In the event of a warranty claim to your builder their 1st question to you will be "Do you have your chemistry logs?"

 "Fiberglass Pools"

 Water demands by its very nature that it be between 200-400ppm's calcium.
 In my mind I thought "Why would calcium matter if the pools fiberglass?"
 Turns out it may be even more important.
 Water is a fascinating thing.
 It is going to find balance by corroding your fiberglass, light niche or fixture, anywhere it can to reach the soil beyond the shell.
 The dirt has the calcium to quench the waters demand and over time your pool will be damaged as a result.
-Also note the following issues.
+Follow the manufacturer's guidelines for Calcium range.

 2) I am only seeing these pools with one skimmer regardless of size.
-Contrast this to traditional gunite pools medium to large in size having at least two.
 A pool with one skimmer gets less skimming action making your pool dirtier than a traditional pool.

 4) Dirt is highly visible on a fiberglass surface.